 I was amazed by how the CEO/President of MediaKids Academy welcomed us.
 It was so inspiring and very encouraging at the same time.
-She talked about her vision, her eagerness to improve English language skills of Thai Children.
-How, she puts her passion and dedication by bringing different worlds and cultures together.
+She talked about her vision, her eagerness to improve the English language skills of Thai Children.
+How she puts her passion and dedication by bringing different worlds and cultures together.
 Suddenly, it reminded me of my childhood dreams.
-How, I started learning English, how eager I am to sound like ‘native speakers’, how to put my passion in teaching into reality.
+How I started learning English, how eager I am to sound like ‘native speakers’, how to put my passion for teaching into reality.
 Then, with gratitude and determination, MediaKids believed in my capabilities.
 I can now put my passion and experience to work in new, valuable ways.
-I can now aspire and inspire people who wants to learn not only in English but also for the experiences and knowledge I have gained all throughout my existence.
+I can now aspire and inspire people who want to learn not only in English but also for the experiences and knowledge I have gained all throughout my existence.

-The most important gestures in Thailand is ‘The Wai’ where in you must put your hands together and vow.
+The most important gestures in Thailand is ‘The Wai’ wherein you must put your hands together and vow.
 You can use this gesture as a sign of respect every time you encounter elders, co-workers, or even your students.
 It ‘s more likely “Mano or Pagmamano” in the Philippines.
 Filipino culture performed this gesture as a sign of respect to elders and as a way of requesting a blessing from them.
-We must understand and respect the differences of each cultures, so we can get along with each other in peace.
+We must understand and respect the differences in each culture, so we can get along with each other in peace.

 Thai Culture in School

-- If there are activities which associated to their culture they had to cancel their classes, and they spent time/effort (e.g: King’s Birthday, Wai Khru, etc.).
+- If there are activities associated with their culture they had to cancel their classes, and they spent time/effort (e.g: King’s Birthday, Wai Khru, etc.).